 The cheapest and most convenient way to give you and your loved ones peace of mind is with a lasting power of attorney (LPA).
 An LPA is a legal document enabling one person to make decisions on behalf of another.
 There are two types of LPA: one dealing with property and finances and another which deals with health and care decisions.
 Our Later Life team in Brighton and Liverpool offer advice on all types of last powers of attorney.

 LPAs are becoming increasingly common with older clients.
 However, all younger people and especially business owners should also consider whether they are an appropriate element of a ‘disaster recovery’ strategy.
 Certainly, other stakeholders may be alarmed to discover the risks to your business that incapacity can create.

-Whatever your motivation, if you do not have an Lasting Power of Attorney in place, it may be difficult for your affairs to be properly managed.
+Whatever your motivation, if you do not have a Lasting Power of Attorney in place, it may be difficult for your affairs to be properly managed.
 In such a case, the Court of Protection would need to decide whom should make decisions on your behalf.
 This process is time consuming, considerably more expensive and the decision as to whom is appointed is made by the Court, not by you.
-It is a therefore a good idea to put in place an Lasting Powers of Attorney whereby you can choose who should make decisions on your behalf, how much power they can have and direct the circumstances in which they act.
+It is therefore a good idea to put in place Lasting Powers of Attorney so you can choose who should make decisions on your behalf, how much power they can have and direct the circumstances in which they act.